Calculus Guide

 Which Calculus Should I Take?

 • MATH 1150 (Long Calculus I): You’ve taken precalculus or similar courses in high school but don’t feel comfortable jumping into calculus without a review.
+If your ALEKS assessment indicates gaps in fundamental precalculus concepts, this is the recommended starting point.

 • MATH 1210 (Calculus I): You’ve taken precalculus or equivalent courses and feel ready for Calculus I. This is also a good option if you’ve taken AB Calculus but scored below a 4 on the AP exam.
+A strong performance on the ALEKS assessment will confirm your readiness for this course.

 • MATH 1220 (Calculus II): You’ve earned dual enrollment or AP credit for Calculus I (MATH 1210) by scoring a 4 or 5 on the AB exam or 4 or 5 on the AB portion of the BC exam.